Guille-Romero/Rent-A-JDM/README.md

 - **User Registration:** Implement user registration functionality for a seamless experience.
 - **User Roles and Permissions:** Define roles and permissions to manage user access and actions.
 - **Search Functionality:** Make the search bar functional, enabling users to find cars and events easily.
+- **FAQs Page:** Create a page featuring a list of frequently asked questions with detailed answers.
+- **About Page:** Provide information about the company, its mission, and vision.
+- **Contact Page:** Develop a contact form to facilitate communication with the company.

 ### Ongoing
 - **Structure Enhancements:** Continuously improving the structure and layout.
 - **Multilanguage Selector Integration:** Making the platform accessible to a broader audience through multilanguage support.